open-runtimes/examples/dart/generate-website-screenshot/README.md

 ## 📝 Environment Variables

-List of environment variables used by this cloud function:
+List of variables used by this cloud function:

 **SCREENLY_API_KEY** - Your Screenly API key.